bayonetio/bayonet-ruby/README.md

     ```ruby
     BayonetClient.configure(api_key, api_version)
     ```
+    You can also set a timeout value (in seconds):
+    ```ruby
+    BayonetClient.configure(api_key, api_version, timeout)
+    ```

 ## Usage
-Once you have Bayonet's SDK configured, you can call the APIs with the following syntax.Follow the guidelines specific to the product you are integrating:
+Once you have Bayonet's SDK configured, you can call the APIs with the following syntax.
+Follow the guidelines specific to the product you are integrating:

 * [Ecommerce](#ecommerce)